bafere/pokus/commit.md

-Your favorite fruit: ...
+Your favorite fruit: apple

-Your favorite city: ...
+Your favorite city: Jihlava

 Your favorite vegetable: ...